-Federal permit data show that there was one bottomfish permit holder in the CNMI in 2023, but there were no active permits for lobster or shrimp.
+Federal permit data show that there were 4 bottomfish permit holders in the CNMI in 2024, but they reported 0 catch.
+There were no active permits for lobster or shrimp.
 There were no active federal permits for Guam bottomfish, lobster, or shrimp fisheries.
-No catch data were reported in federal logbooks by permit holders for these fisheries in 2023.
+No catch data were reported in federal logbooks by permit holders for these fisheries in 2043.

 An Ecosystem Considerations chapter was added to the annual SAFE report following the Council's review of its FEPs and revised management objectives.
 Fishery independent ecosystem survey data, socioeconomics, protected species, climate and oceanographic, essential fish habitat, and marine planning information are included in the Ecosystem Considerations chapter.
-A special section was added to the report in 2020 and 2021 describing the impacts of COVID-19 on archipelagic fisheries and fishing communities of Guam and the CNMI, but this section was removed from the 2022 report.

 Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) through the National Coral Reef Monitoring Program (NCRMP) under the Ecosystem Sciences Division (ESD) in CNMI, the Pacific Remote Island Areas (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reefs as well as habitat condition using mean coral coverage per island for each of these locations from 2010 to 2020.
-Surveys were conducted in the Mariana Archipelago in 2022.
-Generally, reef coverage and fish biomass increased in the CNMI in the northern islands relative to the southern islands.
-Guam also had slight increases in coral coverage and fish biomass relative to surveys conducted in 2016-2018.
+Surveys were conducted in the Mariana Archipelago in 2023.
+Reef coverage showed a large increase in Maug and Asuncion and a decrease in coral cover in AGS, Saipan, and Aguijan.
+Fish biomass increased in the CNMI in the northern islands relative to the southern islands.
+Guam had a slight increase in coral coverage and fish biomass remained constant relative to surveys conducted in 2016-2018.

-For CNMI, life history parameters including maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age at 50% maturity, age at sex switching, length at which 50% of a fish species are capable of spawning, and length of sex switching are provided for eight prioritized ECS and the 13 BMUS where available.
-The same nine life history parameters are provided for nine prioritized ECS and the 13 BMUS in Guam where available.
+Life history parameters (maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age and length at 50% maturity, age and length at sex transition) are provided for five prioritized ECS and three BMUS for CNMI; with three more species of BMUS in prep from NOAA-PIFSC.
+Life-history parameters are presented for three prioritized ECS and the four BMUS in Guam, with two more species in prep.
 Length derived parameters summarized for coral reef ECS and bottomfish in CNMI and Guam include maximum fish length, mean length, sample size for L-W regression, and length-weight coefficients.
-Length derived values are presented for the same ECS and BMUS as the life history parameters for both CNMI and Guam where available.
-This year, research on age, growth, and reproduction for Variola louti were completed, and there is ongoing work for four other BMUS.
+Length derived values are presented for nine ECS species and 13 BMUS for both CNMI and Guam.

 The socioeconomics section outlines the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP for the Mariana Archipelago.
 It meets the objective "Support Fishing Communities" adopted at the 165th Council meeting; specifically, it identifies the various social and economic groups within the region's fishing communities and their interconnections.
 The section begins with an overview of the socioeconomic context for the region, provides a summary of relevant studies and data for the Mariana Archipelago, presents available socioeconomic data (including annual data for revenue, fish price, and cost of fishing), and then lists relevant socioeconomic studies for fisheries within the Mariana Archipelago.
-Considering the CNMI bottomfish fishery, there was an estimated total of 5,313 pounds sold for \$28,589.
-Fish price notably decreased from 2022 to 2023 at \$5.38 per pound.
-The average cost of a bottomfish trip in CNMI in 2023 was lower than 2022 at \$30 due to decreased usage amid increased costs for fuel.
-The top 10 ECS in CNMI had 29,672 pounds sold for a revenue of \$108,939.
-The majority of socioeconomic information for Guam's bottomfish fishery were unavailable due to data confidentiality in 2023.
-The costs of fishing in Guam for 2023 estimated to be \$117 per trip, mostly attributable to fuel.
+In the CNMI bottomfish fishery, there was an estimated total of 7,177 pounds sold for \$35,745.
+Fish price decreased from 2023 to 2024 at \$4.98 per pound.
+The top 10 ECS in CNMI had 37,345 pounds sold for a revenue of \$142,414.
+The majority of socioeconomic information for Guam's bottomfish fishery were unavailable due to data confidentiality in 2024.
+The costs of fishing in Guam for 2024 estimated to be \$43 per trip, mostly attributable to fuel.